EricFan24/CS4156_TeamAkea/README.md

 ## How to test the service

-### Unit test
+### Unit tests

-First, run command `coverage run -m unittest discover -s unit_test/`.
+First, run command `coverage run -m unittest discover`.
 This will execute all unit tests and figures out the coverage.

 Next, run `coverage html` to generate the folder `htmlcov` which contains descriptive information regarding the lines covered for each of the python classes under test.

 For the first iteration, the test coverage for `NLP.py` stands at 93%, the coverage for `web_scraper.py` is at 100%, and that for `db.py` is at 56% (init and clear are not tested).
 All tests have coverage of 100%.
 Overall, the coverage report stands at 89%.

-### Integration test
+### Postman test

-First, open a terminal and run `python3 main_api.py` to host the service on [local host](http://127.0.0.1:5000/).
+First, run the service locally or use the hosted version on Heroku (https://akea.herokuapp.com/).

-Next, open a new terminal and run `coverage run -m unittest discover -s integration_test/`.
-This will POST mock data to the API and execute the whole workflow, and make sure the data is stored inside the database.

-Finally, run `coverage html` to generate the folder `htmlcov` and visualize coverage.
+Then, you can use one of tests in our AKEA collection or create a new one.
+To create a new test, please select `Body` > `raw` > `JSON` to format your input.